alljoyn/extras-webdocs/docs/learn/intro.md

 can be extended further in the future to support even more transports, bindings, and features.

-* Transports: Wi-Fi, Ethernet
+* Transports: Wi-Fi, Ethernet, Bluetooth LE
 * Bindings: C, C++, Obj-C, Java
-* Platforms: RTOS, Arduino, Linux, Android, iOS, Windows, Mac, Unity
+* Platforms: RTOS, Arduino, Linux, Android, iOS, Windows, Mac
 * Security: peer-to-peer encryption and authentication (PSK, ECDSA)
-* RAM/ROM: XX/YY (for Standard) AA/BB (for Thin)
+* RAM/ROM: 50-100KB (for Thin), 500KB-1MB (for Standard)

 ## Common language for Internet of Things